 12. Unplug electrical appliances: Make sure to unplug all the electrical devices before you go to bed.
 Moreover, ask your children not to charge their cellphones, laptops, or other devices overnight or beyond the recommended charging time.
 Use plug guards in electric sockets to prevent younger children from placing their hands or sticking any object into the socket.

-13. Practice firecracker safety: Keep monitoring your child while they are lighting firecrackers.
+13. Practice firecracker safety: As per a US Consumer Product Safety Commission report, fireworks were involved in an estimated 10,200 injuries treated in US hospital emergency departments.
+Keep monitoring your child while they are lighting firecrackers.
 Keep a safe distance and use long sticks to light a firecracker.
 Do not let them relight a cracker if it was not ignited the first time.
 Have a bucket of water or sand nearby in case a firecracker burns out of control.

 15. Have clear paths for safe exit: The escape plan should have unblocked routes.
 Keeping all the exit routes clear will help in easy exit during a fire breakout.